-The proper position of the femoral insertion of the MPFL is very important to maintain proper biomechanics of the patellofemoral joint throughout the entire range of motion.
-The use of the MPFL template can help establish the position of the guide pin.
+MPFL template can help establish the position of the Guide Pin.
 The insertion point is approximately (a) 1 mm anterior to the posterior cortex extension line, (b) 2.5 mm distal to the posterior articular border of the medial femoral condyle, and (c) proximal to the level of the posterior point of Blumensaat's line.
-The template is placed on the area of the medial epicondyle on the distal femur and, under fluoroscopic guidance, a 2.4 mm guide pin (AR-1297L) is drilled across the femur and out through the lateral epicondyle.
+The template is placed on the area of the medial epicondyle on the distal femur and, under fluoroscopic guidance, a 4 mm spade tipped Drill Pin (AR-1595TC) is drilled across the femur and out through the lateral epicondyle.
+Note the intraosseous length and mark that distance on the TightRope implant.
 The Pin should be aimed slightly proximal and anterior to avoid the intercondylar notch.